jameshfisher/jameshfisher.com/_posts/2016-11-19-symmetric-crypto.md

 title: What is symmetric cryptography?
 tags:
   - cryptography
-taggedAt: '2024-03-26'
+taggedAt: "2024-03-26"
+summary: >-
+  Symmetric cryptography uses a shared secret key for both encryption and authentication, providing confidentiality and integrity.
+We look at the API, HMAC, and Authenticated Encryption.
 ---

 My understanding of cryptography is very superficial.
 Here are some notes.

 Traditional communication is easy: go into a meeting room and speak to each other.
 But in the modern world, we don't always have this luxury; instead we have to talk over large distances, via wires and other people, with many people listening.
 Unfortunately some of these people are "adversarial" and can now do bad things:

-* They can read what you say.
+- They can read what you say.
-* They can change what you say.
+- They can change what you say.
-* They can pretend to be you.
+- They can pretend to be you.

 Crypto is all about recovering some of the guarantees of the meeting room, while in the presence of such adversaries.
 Two important guarantees are that:

-* Adversaries can't read your messages. ("Encryption".)
+- Adversaries can't read your messages. ("Encryption".)
-* The recipient can verify that your messages are really from you. ("Authentication", "verification", or "signing".)
+- The recipient can verify that your messages are really from you. ("Authentication", "verification", or "signing".)

 There are two main forms:

-* Private/secret/symmetric key.
+- Private/secret/symmetric key.
 This is the old-school crypto which requires you to share a secret with the recipient.
 The hardships with it include initial key exchange, and that anyone who can decrypt your messages can also impersonate you.
-* Public/asymmetric key.
+- Public/asymmetric key.
 This is the amazing post-1970 crypto which "fixes" some of those hardships.

 I'd like to know more about symmetric key crypto.
 You can do both things with it:

-* Encryption: Send a message to someone else with the secret, such that adversaries can't read it.
+- Encryption: Send a message to someone else with the secret, such that adversaries can't read it.
-* Authentication (signing): Send a message to someone else with the secret, such that they can verify it's from you.
+- Authentication (signing): Send a message to someone else with the secret, such that they can verify it's from you.

 The basic API is: